 AMLED school is an Indian curriculum school located in the Al Qouz Industrial area, in close proximity to a number of other Indian curriculum schools, including Credence High School and Springdales Dubai.

-AMLED School Dubai has been rated Good in its second inspection in the 2018-19 KHDA inspection process.
-An abbreviated version of the inspection report can be found under the Inspection report tab.
-An update of this review will be completed once the full reports have been published.
+AMLED School Dubai has been rated Good for the second time in its third inspection in the 2019-20 KHDA inspection process.
+The full inspection report can be found under the Inspection report tab.
+An update of this review will be completed in due course.

 The story so far...